raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 2. Internet Gateway and Routing

-I configured the routing for `Staging-VPC` so that only the public subnet could communicate directly with the Internet.
+Then I configured the routing for `Staging-VPC` so that only the public subnet could communicate directly with the Internet.

-First, I created an Internet Gateway and attached it to `Staging-VPC`.
-I then created a dedicated route table and added a default route that sends Internet-bound traffic through the gateway.
+The next step was to create an Internet Gateway and attach it to `Staging-VPC`, then make a dedicated route table and added a default route that sends Internet-bound traffic through the gateway.

 ```text
 10.0.0.0/24  -> local